zaren/rash/README.md

 sudo: a password is required
 ```

 This will ALSO occur if you have not made a change to the `sudoers` file granting permission to execute commands.
-To fix this, issue the `sudo visuo` command and change the following entry:
+To fix this, issue the `sudo visudo` command and change the following entry:

 ```
 # root and users in group wheel can run anything on any machine as any user